 We’ll start with a quick review of how an RFID system operates.
 An RFID tag on an asset (thing) is read by an RFID reader.
 The reader communicates the tag data to the RFID middleware.
 In turn, the RFID middleware communicates the RFID tag data to the business system where it is stored in a database.
 The business system data can then be made accessible to the Internet.
 With this being the case, anyone in the world with access to the Internet could potentially see data about the things the RFID tags were placed upon.

-RFID readers are used to power the RFID tags and read or capture their data.
-RFID readers are also used to program or encode RFID tags with a unique ID.
-There are basically two types of readers, commonly referred to as fixed readers and handheld readers.
+RFID readers serve two main purposes: they power RFID tags and capture their data, as well as program or encode tags with a unique ID.
+These readers are generally classified into two categories—fixed readers and handheld readers.

 Handheld or mobile readers are available for all types of devices — from the industrial-strength readers from manufacturers like Zebra and Honeywell, to readers designed for use on consumer devices like smartphones.
 There are even compact Bluetooth readers that can connect to just about anything.